SolidStateGroup/react-native-app-id/README.md

 # react-native-app-id
-Change the package and bundle id of any react-native project.
+Provides a really simple and quick way to change the package and bundle id of any react-native project.

 ```
 npm i react-native-app-id -g